 Annual Discount | 40% off annual payment | 45% off annual payment |

-Support | Active on Discord, prompt responses | 24/7 support even for free users, and a dedicated client group for direct communication with the technical team |
+Support | Active on Discord, prompt responses | prompt responses on customer support and a dedicated client group for direct communication with the technical team |

 User Interface | Colour-coded tabs and outdated look in legacy extension, modernized with Session Box One | Minimalist, user-friendly profile management with clear navigation, organized for large-scale account handling |